jgte/zh/english.md

 # Festival Sudoeste

 At the start of August, the [Festival Sudoeste](http://www.meosudoeste.pt) takes place [2 km away](https://goo.gl/maps/tiTbq2ufZS82) from Zambujeira do Mar.
 It's huge!
 There's a tsunami of festival-goers and it's difficult to stay oblivious to this event.
 Restaurants are always full, the beach is over-crowded and most people who traditionally take vacations in Zambujeira go somewhere else during this period.

+I repeat: **this event it not something you can ignore** if you are in Zambujeira, or anywhere near it.
 If you are looking for peace and quiet, this is not a good time to come to Zambujeira.
+Although it is taking place a few kilometres away, it brings in many people (hundreds of thousands of them) and traffic.

 Check out [some pictures in Google](https://www.google.pt/search?q=festival+sudoeste&source=lnms&tbm=isch&sa=X&ved=0ahUKEwiNotn1qN7LAhUF7xQKHVnCAzEQ_AUIBygB) to get an idea of it.